 Community organizing also focuses on local issues that make a visible impact.
 The Rev. Jonathan Nelson, associate pastor at Ark and Dove Presbyterian Church in Odenton, Maryland, sees organizing as a way to get involved without entering into the partisan debates that dominate the national political scene.
 “I don’t know that a lot of churches have talked to their neighbors about the stuff that bothers them,” he said.
 “Organizing for something that matters to the neighbors, like quality education, is not necessarily partisan but can be political.”

-Frances Wattman Rosenau is the pastor of Culver City Presbyterian Church in greater Los Angeles.
+Frances Wattman Rosenau, Pastor of Culver City Presbyterian Church in greater Los Angeles